amitkin/nirvana_design_coding/design-patterns/src/main/java/com/mylearning/design/solid/examples/coffeemachine1/README.md

 In the next step, you need to refactor both coffee machine classes so that they implement one or both of these interfaces.

+The only code that directly depends on one of the implementation classes is the CoffeeAppStarter class, which instantiates a CoffeeApp object and provides an implementation of the CoffeeMachine interface.
+You could avoid this compile-time dependency entirely by using a dependency injection framework, like Spring or CDI, to resolve the dependency at runtime.